viachaslauhryniuk/viachaslauhryniuk/README.md

 ### 👋 Hi there, I'm Viachaslau!

-📱 iOS & visionOS Developer | ✨ Crafting intuitive mobile experiences
+📱 iOS Developer | ✨ Crafting intuitive mobile experiences

 👨‍💻 I'm a results-driven mobile app developer with a strong Informatics background, a keen eye for detail, and a love for crafting seamless, user-centric applications.